-As constricting predators, black snakes will eat the most of anything they can get their body around.
+As constricting predators, black snakes will eat the most of anything they can get their bodies around.
 This includes mammals, reptiles, amphibians, and even birds.
 Overall, the diet of black snakes in Kentucky can be made up of

-Where To Find Black Snakes in Kentucky?
+Where to Find Black Snakes in Kentucky?

 In Kentucky, black snakes are usually found in forests and plains.
 They don’t need to live directly adjacent to a water source like some semiaquatic species, such as the cottonmouth, but they do need a source of water for drinking and hunting amphibians as needed.

 Other Types of Black Snakes in Kentucky

 There are around 33 species of snakes in Kentucky, both venomous and nonvenomous.
 Of these species, there are several other species of “black” snakes other than the black rat snake.